 Memory vs microprocessor

-Memory cards simply store data and can be viewed as a small floppy disk with optional security.
-A microprocessor card, on the other hand, can add, delete and manipulate information in its memory on the card.
+Memory cards simply store data and can be viewed as a small USB memory stick with optional security.
+A microprocessor card, on the other hand, can add, delete, and manipulate information in its memory on the card.

 Contact vs contactless